Updated: Aug 14

-"An incredible 167 year old iconic brand that could be worth owning at current prices."
+"An incredible 167 year old iconic brand that is highly ESG rated and could be worth owning at current prices."

 Levi Strauss & Co.
 (NYSE:LEVI) is an American clothing company that has it's roots all the way back to 1853 when it was founded by German immigrant Levi Strauss.
 Known worldwide for its denim jeans and other clothing apparel.
 It has a long history, incredible brand name and in fact I do not know of one person who has not owned at least one pair of Levi's jeans in their lives.